-Make School was and still is predominently an in-person program for computer science education.
-Students appreciate the social, in-real-life apects of a more traditional education enviroment.
+Make School is mainly an in-person school for computer science education.
+Coupled with a project-based education, students thrive on the social, in-real-life aspects of the program.
 And, the completion/success rates are very high (70%+), especially when compared to industry-reported online education completion rates (15%-20%).
-So when we set out to build our own online eduation platform, we decided the core idea should be to bring social and community aspects of our IRL program, you guessed it, online.

 • Break up students into groups ("Pods")